 Letters Testamentary or Letters of Administration must be issued before an estate representative (executor or administrator) can hire a certified probate real estate specialist to list a home for sale.
 The backlog is causing extreme delays in getting a hearing date to administer an estate.

 We are waiting to receive Letters of Administration so we can list two probate homes for sale.
 The court hearings were in late February.
 Early April is when the Order for Probate and Letters was issued by the court.
-Eight plus weeks after the hearing we are still waiting for the attorney to receive the Letters from the court.
+More than eight weeks after the hearing we are still waiting for the attorney to receive the Letters from the court.

 The process for an executor or administrator selling a probate property in Santa Clara County starts with the attorney filing a petition for probate following Santa Clara Superior Court Local Rules.
 The process is administered by the Santa Clara County Superior Court, Probate Division, Department 13.